Planning Your Tropical Effect Landscape

 Layered Assembly

 Once you have chosen the type and location of your feature plants it is best to plant these upper-story plants first to see the space remaining.
 This lets you select under-story plants that may require initial shade.
 Important in this selection is the space available beside paths and consideration of palm or tropical effect species that might inadvertently cause injury to children.
-Although these smaller palms have a confined root system, many have thorns or spikes along the stem which may cause injury to young children.
+Although these smaller palms have a confined root system, many have thorns or spikes along the stem which may cause injury to young children if planted close to a pathway.
 Dwarf Date palms are a good choice but they have spikes along the leaf stem which could damage a child’s eye.
+They, however look magnificent in the poolscape as they mature and leaf spikes are out of reach of children.

 Landscape Effect & Palm Size